azantop/weatherML/README.md

 <img src="https://github.com/azantop/weatherML/blob/main/images/forecast.gif?raw=true" alt="temperatures" width="600"/>
 Demonstration of multi-step time series forecasting with physics informed neural networks (PINN) on multivariate weather data.
-We use the meteostat library to access wordwide hourly and daily historical weather data.
+To access wordwide hourly and daily historical weather data we use the [meteostat](https://meteostat.net/de/) library.

 ## Details and Visualization of the Data Sources
-For this project, we load  10 years of hourly historical weather data in Europe on a rectengular 10x10 grid.
+For this project, we use 10 years of hourly historical weather data in Europe on a rectengular 10x10 grid.
-Data processing interpolates missing values from nearby stations.
+Data processing is used to interpolate missing values from nearby stations.
-The historic weather data is taken for all points shown on the following map, along with a contour plot of the temperature, showing a day in June:
+The following map shows all data point coordinates along with a contour plot of the historic temperature data, showing a day in June 2012:

 <img src="https://github.com/azantop/weatherML/blob/main/images/heatmap.png?raw=true" alt="temperatures" width="600"/>